MMunibas/DTD/README.md

 # DTD

 Construct a distribution-to-distribution (DTD) model for a reactive atom-diatom collision system.
-Here, we consider a grid-based DTD model for data from Set1.
+Here, we consider a grid-based DTD model for data from Set1 in reference arXiv:2005.14463.

 **Requirements**